Advanced Settings

 - 'Pixel

 size' - The guide camera pixel size in microns.
-This is the second of two parameters needed by PHD2
+This is needed by PHD2

 to compute the